qmk/qmk_firmware/docs/feature_rgb_matrix.md

 #define RGB_MATRIX_DEFAULT_SPD 127 // Sets the default animation speed, if none has been set
 #define RGB_MATRIX_DISABLE_KEYCODES // disables control of rgb matrix by keycodes (must use code functions to control the feature)
 #define RGB_MATRIX_SPLIT { X, Y } 	// (Optional) For split keyboards, the number of LEDs connected on each half.
 X = left, Y = Right.
-                              		// If RGB_MATRIX_KEYPRESSES or RGB_MATRIX_KEYRELEASES is enabled, you also will want to enable SPLIT_TRANSPORT_MIRROR
+                              		// If reactive effects are enabled, you also will want to enable SPLIT_TRANSPORT_MIRROR
 #define RGB_TRIGGER_ON_KEYDOWN      // Triggers RGB keypress events on key down.
 This makes RGB control feel more responsive.
 This may cause RGB to not function properly on some boards
 ```